dustinpfister/blog_posts/_posts/python-tuple.md

 ### 2.3 - nested lists in tuples can cause a problem

 It is possible to have lists as values for a tuple, when doing so it is possibule to change a value in one of the nested lists.
 In some cases this might not present a problem if this just happens to be what I want to happen.
-However in some cases I might want a tuple to serve as a default set of values that can then be mutated.
+However in some cases I might want a tuple to serve as a default set of values that can then be mutated later by creating a list from the tuple.
+So if I do just pass the tupe to list, and then mutate a value in one of the nested lists, such a change will effect the source list in the tuple.

 ```python
 t=([1,2,3],[4,5,6])